 Also, solving problems and cooperating on tasks (eg, pair programming) or viewing the code together with the remote team (peer reviews) is a bit difficult for someone at the start of their career.
 It requires proactivity because other members may not have enough time to help someone else with the task.
 Your technical recruiter should make sure that a remote developer has at least 3 years of experience.

 As a recruitment agency, at the very beginning of every recruitment process, before we start working with a given client, we discuss the company’s needs.
 During this interview, we collect and analyze the main tasks that the software developer will perform on a daily basis.
 Your technical recruiter needs to have clarity about your expectations as well as an understanding of what particular frameworks, libraries, architecture, and infrastructure your company is using.

 This means the remote developer can hit the ground running when joining your team.
 Always remember to make sure that the position itself is suitable for remote employment and whether the company is prepared for it.
 Not preparing for a recruitment process often results in involving a candidate in time-consuming processes that might not bring the expected result or desired return on investment.

 Some more tips on hiring a remote developer

 - If you want to take better care of your candidate experience, check out this checklist prepared by Lewis Stowe, which you can use to provide a great remote developer experience.

 - If you need to expand your knowledge or look for someone who can help you with preparing your teams for telecommuting, check out Remote-how Academy

-- If you want to learn more about how to start screening remote engineers by your own technical recruiter, check out this Hacker Rank’s post.
+- If you want to learn more about how to start screening remote engineers by your own technical recruiter, check out this Hacker Rank’s post

 Hiring a remote developer superstar can be faster, find out how we can help you by reading more about our services.
-If want to know what makes software developers crave the job you offer, what scares them off, and how to make them fall into your pipeline – download our ebook “Software Developers’ Insights on Hiring“
+If you want to know what makes software developers crave the job you offer, what scares them off, and how to make them fall into your pipeline – download our ebook “Software Developers’ Insights on Hiring“